jonstokes/irongrid/README.md

 and therefore don't need to be crawled again, and others will be links to product pages that are stale and need to be re-crawled.
-The platform's job now is to sort out which is which, and that is the purpose Step 2.
+The platform's job now is to sort out which is which, and that is the purpose of Step 2.

+*Note*: The link set (called a `LinkMessageQueue` in the code base for legacy reasons) is an actual redis set, meaning that all of the links in it are unique.
+There are no dupes.

 First, the PruneLinksWorker goes through each link in the link set and sniffs it for freshness (i.e. its `updated_at` timestamp is within a certain window).
 If it's fresh, it gets deleted from the set (to be re-added and re-crawled another day).
 If it's stale it stays.
 And if it's a brand new link it stays.

-*Note*: The link set (called a `LinkMessageQueue` in the code base for legacy reasons) is an actual redis set, meaning that all of the links in it are unique.
-There are no dupes.

 Once the PruneLinksWorker has ensured that all of the links in the link set are actually in need of (re)crawling, the RefreshLinksWorker checks